MODFLOW-USGS/modflow6/DEVELOPER.md

 pytest -v get_exes.py
 ```

-Then you the tests can be run with commands similar to these:
+Then the tests can be run with commands similar to these:

 ```shell
 # Build MODFLOW 6 tests generated using flopy